 Take a lock for your stroller

 Ok this is a case of ‘do as I say, not as I do’.
-I have never locked my stroller when we have been to Hong Kong Disneyland, and have never had a problem.
-However, I have heard many cases of strollers being stolen when people are on the rides or in the Lion King show.
+I have never locked my stroller during my Disney Hong Kong visits, and have never had a problem.
+However, I have heard many many cases of strollers being stolen when people are on the rides or in the Lion King show.
 So if you do take your stroller, either lock it with a bicycle lock or do your best to keep an eye on it.
 Alternatively you can rent a stroller at Hong Kong Disneyland.

 Watch the Lion King

-Here is another of my best Hong Kong Disneyland tips: Do not miss the Festival of the Lion King show.
+Here is another of my best HK Disney tips: Do not miss the Festival of the Lion King show.
 It’s fantastic.
 This all-singing-all-dancing performance tells the story of the Lion King in a compact 30-minutes of entertainment.
 There’s fire dancers, acrobats, giant animals and plenty of dancing – plus of course everyone gets to sing along to ‘Hakuna Matata’.

 Current show times are 12noon, 2pm, 4.30pm and 6pm but check the Hong Kong Disneyland website for updated information.